Taxable Income

 We offer five different options for completing the course:

-1. Instructor Led In Class - 2.5 hour weekly workshops plus self study for 15 weeks - commencing February 2024.
+1. Instructor Led In Class - 2.5 hour weekly workshops plus home study for 13 weeks - commencing late February 2025.

-2. Instructor Led Online - 2.5 hour weekly workshops plus self study for 15 weeks - commencing February 2024.
+2. Instructor Led Online - 2.5 hour weekly workshops plus home study for 13 weeks - commencing late February 2025.

-3. Instructor Led In Class Intensive - 4 hour weekly workshops plus self study for 9 weeks - commencing April 2024.
+3. Instructor Led In Class Intensive - 4 hour weekly workshops plus home study for 8 weeks - commencing end of March 2025.

-4. Instructor Led Online Intensive - 4 hour weekly workshops plus self study for 9 weeks - commencing April 2024.
+4. Instructor Led Online Intensive - 4 hour weekly workshops plus home study for 8 weeks - commencing end of March 2025.

-5. Self Paced Learning - all self study with no weekly workshops - commencing mid February 2024.
+5. Self Paced Learning - all self study with no weekly workshops - available late February 2025.

 For more details, download the full course outline in the 'find a class' section above.

-Students registered into any INSTRUCTOR LED OPTION, are required to attend each weekly workshop as selected on registration, so make sure you save the dates into your calendar.
-Transferring within classes or study options once the course has commenced cannot be faciliated.
+Students enroled in any Instructor Led option are required to attend each weekly workshop as selected during registration, so be sure to save the dates in your calendar.
+Transfers between classes or study options once the course has started cannot be accommodated.

-Students registered into the SELF PACED OPTION, will receive access to the training materials mid-February.
-All Self Paced learning students will have up to 15th June 2024 to complete the training.
+Students enroled in the Self-paced option will receive access to the training materials in late February.
+All Self-Paced learners have until 15 June 2025 to complete the training.

-For students registered in the Instructor Led Course, attending the weekly workshops in an required part of the course, in addition to keeping up to date with assigned reading and study.
-Students who follow the recommended weekly program should find the course engaging and achievable.
+For students enroled in the Instructor Led Course, attending the weekly workshops is a required part of the program, along with staying up to date on assigned readings and study materials.
+Students who follow the recommended weekly schedule should find the course both engaging and manageable.

-For top graduates in any Instructor Led Course, job interviews are available for employment with H&R Block.
-We are looking for people who have good availability to work during the tax season (July through to October), along with strong numerical, communication, and people skills.
-Graduates registered into the Self Paced Option, will not have the opportunity to apply for employment with H&R Block.
+Top graduates from any Instructor Led Course will have the opportunity to interview for employment with H&R Block.
+We’re looking for candidates with strong availability during the tax season (July through October), as well as excellent numerical, communication, and interpersonal skills.
+Graduates enroled in the Self-paced option, however, will not have the opportunity to apply for employment with H&R Block.

-Students who successfully complete any Instructor Led Course option, meet the employment criteria, and work for H&R Block during Tax Season 2024, are eligible to have the course fee they paid refunded to them.
+Students who successfully complete any Instructor Led Course option, meet the employment criteria, and work for H&R Block during the 2025 tax season are eligible to have their course fees refunded.

-At H&R Block, we will invest in your career as a H&R Block tax consultant by providing exclusive ongoing professional development training year on year at no charge to you, when you indicate that you wish to return.
+At H&R Block, we are committed to investing in your career as a tax consultant.
+When you choose to return, we’ll provide exclusive ongoing professional development training each year at no cost to you.

-The Self Paced option is designed for people already working in the industry who want to keep their knowledge current and for people just wanting to learn how to manage their own tax affairs.
-By registering for the Self Paced Option, students will not be eligible to apply for a position with H&R Block.
-If you are unsure of your intention when registering, we do recommend the Instructor Led Course as your preferred option.
+The Self-paced option is designed for individuals already working in the industry who want to keep their knowledge current, as well as those looking to learn how to manage their own tax affairs.
+By choosing the Self-paced option, students are not eligible to apply for a position with H&R Block.
+If you're uncertain about your goals when registering, we recommend the Instructor Led Course as the preferred option.

-There is no difference in the content covered.
-The best option for you depends on your reason for registering, and your preferred method of learning.
+There is no difference in the content covered across the course options.
+The best option for you depends on your reasons for registering and your preferred learning method.
 Our team is always here to help if you have any further questions.

-Yes, we employ registered tax agents, however, you would still be required to successfully complete the H&R Block Income Tax Course.
+Yes, we do employ registered tax agents.
+However, you would still be required to successfully complete the H&R Block Income Tax Course.

-Students will be able to download a certificate at the completion of each module.
-This certficate will detail what was studied in that module and the time allocated to that module.
-For attendances at workshops and self study, you will need to record this time yourself in line with your professional body's requirements.
+Students will be able to download a certificate upon completing each module.
+This certificate will outline the topics covered and the time allocated to each module.
+For workshop attendance and self-study, you will need to track this time yourself in accordance with your professional body’s requirements.